Diabetes Diet Plan For Indians – What To Eat And Avoid

 Illustration: StyleCraze Design Team

 This Indian diet chart for diabetic patients may help reverse the condition to a great extent.
 A holistic strategy that includes lifestyle management, effective glycemic control, and balanced nutrition is needed to control blood sugar levels.
-The appropriate meal choices can help in monitoring blood sugar levels, lowering your cholesterol, and maintaining a healthy weight.
+The appropriate meal choices can help monitor blood sugar levels, lower your cholesterol, and maintain a healthy weight.
+In fact, you can also follow a prediabetes diet plan to prevent or delay getting diabetes in the first place!
 Based on dietician recommendations, choose diabetes-friendly recipes for meals, which will lower the glycemic load and help reduce the risk of diabetes.
 Consult a doctor and a nutritionist for advice tailored to your health and other medical conditions.

 Frequently Asked Questions